philip-long/MATLAB/README.md

 ## Generic Functions

-### geometric-functions
+### robot-functions
- * A set of functions for robot spatial transformations, rotation conversions and simple geometric relations.
+A set of convenience functions for robotics, including:

+ * Functions for spatial transformations, rotation angular velocity conversions and simple geometric relations between lines and planes.
+ * General transform and jacobian derivations based on DH parameters.
+ * Simple trajectory generators in configuration and Cartesian space.
+ * Basic visual servoing interaction matrices.
+ * A general gradient descent IK for serial robots

 ### utility-functions
  * A set of convenience functions for MATLAB

-### robot-functions
- * A set of often used functions in MATLAB related to robots, including manipulations for visual servoing, simple trajectory generators, general transform jacobians based on DH parameters, and gradient descent based IGM.
+ *
 ## Robot Specific

 ### planar-RRR